joow/scripts/README.md

 BORG_REPOKEY_PASSPHRASE="your passphrase"
 ```

-You can also create a file `borg.exclude` to exclude paths from backup.
+You can also create a file `borg.patterns` to configure paths to be included in the backup (see `man borg-patterns`).

 For [Rclone] you need to create one or two new remotes :

   - one sftp remote for your local backup (source)
-  - one cloud remote for the cloud backup (destination)
+  - one cloud remote for for each cloud backup (destination)

 #### Checking a backup